fgreil/mitzi-hirn/README.md

 ## More info
 The constant `COLOR_REPEAT` controls whether a color can repeat or not.  [default: FALSE]).
 When guessing, the user has to adjust the color of four 20px diameter circles.
 Colors are represented by different fill pattern.
 Empty, non-filled circles are reserved and mean that the user has not chosen a color yet.

+After submitting a guess, the colors remain in the current guess area for the next attempt.
+The "OK" hint only appears when all pegs have colors **and** the guess is different from the previous one.

 On the top right we have the heads-up-display (HUD):
 * `T: [MMM:SS]` is timer
 * `A: [number of attempts](12)`